wearesoback/wearesoback.github.io/_posts/2025-11-23-a-kid-always-wants-a-bike.md

 ---
 layout: default
-title: “A Kid Always Wants a Bike”
+title: A Kid Always Wants a Bike
 ---

 # A Kid Always Wants a Bike